mahendrapaipuri/ceems/website/docs/components/ceems-exporter.md

 - Retired branch instructions
 - Mis-predicted branch instructions

-#### Software events
+#### Software Events

 - Number of page faults
 - Number of context switches
-- Number of CPU migrations.
+- Number of CPU migrations
-- Number of minor page faults.
-These did not require disk I/O to handle.
+- Number of minor page faults (these do not require disk I/O to handle)
-- Number of major page faults.
-These required disk I/O to handle.
+- Number of major page faults (these require disk I/O to handle)

-#### Hardware cache events
+#### Hardware Cache Events

-- Number L1 data cache read hits
+- Number of L1 data cache read hits
-- Number L1 data cache read misses
+- Number of L1 data cache read misses
-- Number L1 data cache write hits
+- Number of L1 data cache write hits
-- Number instruction L1 instruction read misses
+- Number of instruction L1 instruction read misses
-- Number instruction TLB read hits
+- Number of instruction TLB read hits
-- Number instruction TLB read misses
+- Number of instruction TLB read misses
-- Number last level read hits
+- Number of last level read hits
-- Number last level read misses
+- Number of last level read misses
-- Number last level write hits
+- Number of last level write hits
-- Number last level write misses
+- Number of last level write misses
-- Number Branch Prediction Units (BPU) read hits
+- Number of Branch Prediction Units (BPU) read hits
-- Number Branch Prediction Units (BPU) read misses
+- Number of Branch Prediction Units (BPU) read misses

 ### eBPF sub-collector

-eBPF sub-collector uses [eBPF](https://ebpf.io/what-is-ebpf/) to monitor network and IO statistics.
-More details on eBPF is out-of-the scope for the current documentation.
+The eBPF sub-collector uses [eBPF](https://ebpf.io/what-is-ebpf/) to monitor network and IO statistics.
+More details on eBPF are outside the scope of the current documentation.
-This sub-collector loads various bpf programs that track several kernel functions that are relevant to network and IO.
+This sub-collector loads various BPF programs that trace several kernel functions that are relevant to network and IO.

-#### IO metrics
+#### IO Metrics

-The core concept for gathering IO metrics is based on Linux kernel Virtual File system layer.
-From the [docs](https://www.kernel.org/doc/html/latest/filesystems/vfs.html), VFS can be defined as:
+The core concept for gathering IO metrics is based on the Linux kernel Virtual File System layer.
+From the [documentation](https://www.kernel.org/doc/html/latest/filesystems/vfs.html), VFS can be defined as:

 > The Virtual File System (also known as the Virtual Filesystem Switch) is the software